Saturday, June 26, 2021

 Discussion

 Most of the novel portrays life in Greenwood prior to the riot.
 Pink does this through the two main characters and the people they meet in their day-to-day lives.
 The people of Greenwood are hard-working, God-fearing, neighbourly and not unlike people everywhere else and Pink offers a host of diverse characters to flesh out the community.
 There is Angel Hill, a gifted dancer, whose father is slowly dying from an unknown ailment.
-Angel is a hard-working girl, who spends time helping others like her neighbour, Mrs. Nichelle by helping her to care for her little baby boy, Michael.
-There is Isaiah Wilson, whose father died in the Great War, a good student with aspirations of attending college, who writes beautiful poetry.
+Angel is a hard-working girl, who spends time helping others such as her neighbour, Mrs. Nichelle.
+She helps Mrs. Nichelle to care for her little baby boy, Michael.
+Isaiah Wilson, whose father died in the Great War, is a good student with aspirations of attending college, who writes beautiful poetry.
 Isaiah seems unable to break away from his friend Muggy Little Jr. whose pranks humiliate and hurt others.
 Muggy Little Jr., whose father owns the butcher shop, is a bully and struggling to cope with his father's reputation as a liar and a cheat.
 There is Miss Ferris, the English Literature teacher who channels Isaiah's abilities into poetry and who starts the mobile book library.
-There is Mrs. Tate whose husband owns the Greenwood pharmacy and whose son Timothy is attending medical school.
+Mrs. Tate, whose husband owns the Greenwood pharmacy, has a son Timothy attending medical school.
 She has prize-winning junipers but is not known as a pleasant woman.
 There is Mr. Morris a kind and patient man whose son George now runs their wood-carving shop and Mrs. Turner with her tiny flower shop.
-Pink's depiction of Greenwood District and its residents, a community where Black Americans are free to live their lives as they want, makes reading about the burning of Greenwood all the more painful.
+Pink's depiction of a vibrant Greenwood District and its residents, a community where Black Americans are free to live their lives as they want, makes reading about the burning of Greenwood all the more painful.

 Besides being a novel about a largely forgotten event of racial hatred, Angel of Greenwood also explores the coming of age of Isaiah and Angel and to a lesser extent, Muggy.
 For Isaiah and Muggy it is a journey to redemption.